WomenInLinux/DogFoodConf/README.md

 I have attached the files I used for my talk.
 You can change them according to your infrastructure Please make sure you chage the file to something.tf

+6. After you have built your infrastructure then you can now install Freeipa.
+The .tf was setup for the correct size and ports that you needed open.
+We will use ansible to do this install for server and the client.

+Please see attachment for your .yml file.
+You will need to place your hosts in /etc/ansible/hosts file.